Leslie Parr, Owner, Certified Veterinary Technician

 CC Sheldon, DVM

 Dr. CC Sheldon joined our team after retiring from teaching at Madison Area Technical College in the Veterinary Technician program.
-Dr. Sheldon is planning transition from routine daily veterinary care to relief work starting in 2025.
+Dr. Sheldon is planning a transition from routine daily veterinary care to relief work starting in 2025.
 She enjoys all animals, loves to travel, loves the outdoors, and loves to teach!

 The Veterinary Team